 Your surgeon’s staff will let you know when you should arrive for your procedure.
-Plan on arriving at least 15 minutes before your scheduled treatment, just to make sure you have ample time to settle in and fill out any paperwork that might be required at the time of your appointment.
+Plan on arriving at least 15 minutes before your scheduled Gamma Knife procedure, just to make sure you have ample time to settle in and fill out any paperwork that might be required at the time of your appointment.

 Head Frame or Facemask Placement

 After you’re led to the treatment suite, you will be fitted with a head frame that will help keep your head and neck steady during the duration of the treatment.
 The use of local anesthetic will help ensure you don’t feel any discomfort before or during your procedure.
 If your hospital has the newest Gamma Knife technology, such as the Leksell Gamma Knife® Icon™, a facemask can be used to keep your head in place, instead of a head frame.
 Talk to your doctor to see if you’re a candidate for frameless treatment.

 Development of Treatment Plan

 When you’re in place for the proper diagnostics, your neurosurgeon and team of radiation specialists will use either MRI or CT imaging to view the area(s) that require treatment.
 If you are having a procedure for an arteriovenous malformation, an angiography will likely be used.
 Once they’ve analyzed all of the images from your study, a customized plan will be formulated based on the results.
 You’ll be welcome to rest in a private, quiet room while waiting for the team to put together your treatment plan.
 At this time, your surgeon will probably be able to tell you how long your Gamma Knife radiosurgery procedure will take.
 The majority of cases take anywhere from 10 minutes to 70 minutes.